Spacerat/cherrypicker/README.md

 ## Show me the workflow!

-I'm on a branch and make some change I need
+I'm on a big feature branch and make some change:

     cherrypicker> touch myfeature
     cherrypicker> git add myfeature & git commit -m "added a feature"